giorgiopiras/giorgiopiras.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Researcher at the [sAIfer lab](https://www.saiferlab.ai/), in the Department of Electrical and Electronic Engineering from the University of Cagliari (UNICA), Italy.
 My research, from a broad perspective, focuses on Adversarial Machine Learning.
-More in detail, I have specialized on Adversarial Pruning (AP) methods, which aim to reduce the size of a model while preserving/inducing robustness against adversarial attacks.
+More recently, I have specialized on Adversarial Pruning (AP) methods, which aim to reduce the size of a model while preserving/inducing robustness against adversarial attacks, and Large Language Models security.

 ### Short Bio
 Giorgio Piras is a Postdoctoral Researcher from the University of Cagliari (UNICA), Italy, where he focuses on AI security.